Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/Wandering Museum/Rinaldo Bardi.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A young man dressed in an overfine cloak and curled shoes, he keeps one eyebrow quirked in a fixed expression of ironic incredulity.
 >^IntroText

 ### Description